-In order to achieve these ambitions we need the active involvement of all key stakeholders: farmers, manufacturers (large and small), retail, Academia, technological institutes, NGOs, consumers, governments and regulation authorities.
+In order to achieve these ambitions we need the active involvement of all key stakeholders: manufacturers (large and small), retail, academia, technological institutes, NGOs, consumers, governments and regulation authorities.
 Equally important will be that we leverage and align existing initiatives at local, regional, national or EU level.
-In addition, the food sector will coordinate with other sectors of activity, such as technology providers, ICT developers and the bio-based (non-food) industries among others, as appropriate.

-The programme we envisage will have several priorities (table below).
+In addition, the food sector will coordinate with other sectors of activity, such as the seed producers, providers of ICT solutions and the biobased (non-food) industries among others, but also retailers as appropriate.
+The programme we envisage will have several priorities: